mikip65/TsFile_doc/Get-Started_0.4.0.md

 #### Definition of Path

-A path reprensents a series instance in TsFile.
+A path represents a series instance in TsFile.
 In the example given above, "device\_1.sensor\_1" is a path.

-In read interfaces, The parameter ```paths``` indicates the measurements that will be selected.
+In read interfaces, The parameter ```paths``` indicates the measurements to be selected.

 Path instance can be easily constructed through the class ```Path```.
 For example: